-Many industries are fairly straightforward… “Detroit wedding photographer,” “Mammoth ski rentals,” “Squarespace web designer,” etc. If you feel like your industry is pretty straightforward, go with your gut.
+Many industries have fairly straightforward keywords… “Detroit wedding photographer,” “Mammoth ski rentals,” “Squarespace web designer,” etc. If you feel like your industry is pretty straightforward, just go with your gut.

 Keywords should go in a variety of places on your site, but avoid “keyword stuffing” — throwing keywords everywhere just in hopes of ranking higher.
 You want the copy on your website to feel intuitive and natural to read.
 Google is trying to serve humans first and foremost, so write your website copy to the humans you want to land on your website.

-Where it feels natural, include your keyword(s) in your page titles (H1 tag), secondary headers (H2 tag) and main web page copy, especially the first paragraph.
-Some website platforms let you edit your metadata — if that’s an option, include a nice page description that includes your keywords.
+Only if it feels natural, include your keyword(s) in your page titles (H1 tag), secondary headers (H2 tag) and main web page copy, especially the first paragraph.
+Some website platforms let you edit your metadata — if that’s an option, include a nice page meta description that includes your keywords.
 If you have a chance to include your keywords on an image’s alt text (if it’s truly descriptive), go for it.
 Regardless, make sure every non-decorative image on your website has correct, concise alt text added.

-Be sure you’re using good page structure with just one H1 tag (your page title) followed by H2 tags and H3-H6 tags nested/used as needed.
+Be sure you’re using proper heading structure with just one H1 tag (your page title) followed by H2 tags and H3-H6 tags nested/used as needed.
 Don’t use heading tags out of order for design/style purposes.

-Keywords in your URL likely aren’t considered for search rankings, but it’s a good practice to have URLs be descriptive and user-friendly anyway.
-If your website structures your URLs /bkewijewa17, that’s much less helpful for people than a URL structured /seo-services.
+Keywords in your URL likely aren’t considered for search rankings, but you’ll still want URLs to be descriptive and user-friendly.
+If your website structures your URLs randomly like URL.com/bkewijewa17, that’s much less helpful for people than a URL structured like URL.com/seo-services.

 5. Update your site regularly.

-Google prioritizes websites that are updated frequently.
+Google loves websites that are updated frequently.
 I recommend updating your website copy (ideally on all main pages but primarily the home page) at least once a year, ideally every 4-6 months.
 Just a small re-write of the copy is all it takes to prompt Google to revisit your site.
-I also recommended reviewing your site speed at least once a year to make sure your home page and any important interior pages are loading fairly quickly.
+I also recommended reviewing your website load time at least once a year to make sure your home page and any important interior pages are loading fairly quickly.